ahenoch/Masterthesis/README.md

 ## Installation

-The tool used in the project can be installed as described in the following.
+The tool used in the project can be installed and used as described in the following.

 `git clone https://github.com/ahenoch/Masterthesis.git`